 Students will work in an approved (licensed) setting for 104 hours under the supervision of a certified professional.
 Weekly seminars are planned to support and review students' experiences.
-Topical focus:

-Motor skills, cognition, creative skills, self-concept and emotional growth and development.
+Topical focus: Motor skills, cognition, creative skills, self-concept and emotional growth and development.
 Students submit documentation relating theory to practice.

-Prerequisite(s): ECED-175 and Department approval Corequisite(s): none
+Prerequisite(s): ECED-175 and Department approval

-ECED 250 The Developing Curriculum 3 cr.
+ECED 250 The Developing Curriculum